avanderm/pnla/README.md

 # Introduction

-This pakcga is in development.
+This package is in development.
 For a great PNLA package in a MATLAB/Oktave environment, check out Kim Batselier's code project [here](https://github.com/kbatseli/PNLA_MATLAB_OCTAVE).

 # Constructing systems